Caesar Syria Civilian Protection Act: Implementation, requirements and exemptions

-American envoy to the northeast Syria, William Robak, mentioned that the sanctions will exclude the areas of the Autonomous Administration of North and East Syria.
+American envoy to the northeast Syria, William Robak, mentioned that the sanctions would exclude the areas of the Autonomous Administration of North and East Syria.

 Debate over measure

 Regional ramifications

 In May 2020, the Syrian authorities imposed heavy taxes on president's cousin, Rami Makhlouf, and seized his assets in order to find resources prior to the implementation of Caesar Act.

 In early June, the Syrian lira underwent a dramatic collapse.
 The US Government stated via US envoy James Jeffrey that the collapse would be exacerbated due to sanctions, and offered to help President Bashar al-Assad if he agreed to meet certain conditions for political reform.

 On June 10, hundreds of protesters returned to the streets of As-Suwayda for the fourth consecutive day, rallying against the collapse of the country's economy, as the Syrian pound plummeted to 3,000 to the dollar within the past week.

 On June 11, Prime Minister Imad Khamis was dismissed by President Bashar al-Assad, amid anti-government protests over deteriorating economic conditions.
 The new lows for the Syrian currency, and the dramatic increase in sanctions, began to appear to raise new threats to the survival of the Assad government.

 Neighboring countries might have been affected from sanctions such as Jordan.

 Analysts noted that a resolution to the current banking crisis in Lebanon might be crucial to restoring stability in Syria.

 Some analysts began to raise concerns that Assad might be on the verge of losing power; but that any such collapse in the regime might cause conditions to worsen, as the result might be mass chaos, rather than an improvement in political or economic conditions.
 Russia continued to expand its influence and military role in the areas of Syria where the main military conflict was occurring.

-On June 23, Syrian Foreign Minister, Walid Muallem, held a press conference and mentioned that the United States seeks to "starve the people" and the sanctions would open the door for "terrorism" to return; in addition, he insisted that the Syrian government will cope with the sanctions with the assistance from friends and allies.
+On June 23, Syrian Foreign Minister, Walid Muallem, held a press conference and mentioned that the United States sought to "starve the people" and the sanctions would open the door for "terrorism" to return; in addition, he insisted that the Syrian government will cope with the sanctions with the assistance from friends and allies.